+At their meeting on August 3rd, the Administrative Council unanimously recommended that Ms. Smerekanich be re-appointed to a second two-year term as a Cochise County Private Sector Representative on the Executive Board.
 I will look forward to answering any questions at the meeting.

 Attachments: None.

-Action Requested: ☐ Information Only
+Action Requested Below:

-• • s.
-Ilona Smerekanich to a second or Representative on the Executive
+A motion to re-appoint Ms. Ilona Smerekanich to a second two year term as a Cochise County Private Sector Representative on the Executive Board

+MEMO TO: EXECUTIVE BOARD

+THROUGH: RANDY HEISS, EXECUTIVE DIRECTOR

 FROM: BONNIE WILLIAMS, CDBG PROGRAM MANAGER

+DATE: AUGUST 9, 2017

 SUBJECT: FISCAL YEAR 2017 REGIONAL ACCOUNT (RA) CDBG APPLICATIONS